Android eats iPhone's lunch in most of the world -- for now

-Google's Android software continues to feast on marketshare, according to a report by Kantar Worldpanel ComTech published January 11.
+Google's Android software continues to feast on market share, according to a report by Kantar Worldpanel ComTech published Wednesday.
+It dominates in China, Germany, France, Italy and Spain, and edges Apple's iPhones in the US.

-While Android phones made gains in the final three months of 2016, the report says, Apple's iPhone accounted for 43 percent of US sales in this period and saw a 9 percent rise in the UK, following the release of the iPhone 7 and 7 Plus.
+But Apple is catching up.
+While Android phones made gains in the final three months of 2016, the report says, Apple's iPhone still accounted for 43 percent of US sales in this period and saw a 9 percent rise in the UK, following the release of the iPhone 7 and 7 Plus.
 That makes it almost on par with the UK's Android sales.
+It also displaces Android phones in Japan.

 In the US, Android's hold is slipping, Kantar says, marking the sixth consecutive period of decline, down about 5 percent from last year at the same time.